The Higher Degrees of MPhil and PhD

-- Other members of academically-related staff or an academic member of staff on probation (or senior member of honorary clinical staff in the Faculty of Medicine, Health and Life Sciences) may be appointed to the supervisory team.
+- Other members of of academically-related staff or an academic member of staff on probation (or senior member of honorary clinical staff in the Faculty of Medicine, Health and Life Sciences) may be appointed to the supervisory team.

-- Each Faculty must designate a named individual from the supervisory team to act in the role of co-ordinator in order to ensure that the required administrative processes for the student are carried out (eg: progress monitoring reports, arrangements for the examination).
+- Each School must designate a named individual from the supervisory team to act in the role of co-ordinator in order to ensure that the required administrative processes for the student are carried out (eg: progress monitoring reports, arrangements for the examination).
 The role of co-ordinator may be taken by the main supervisor, or by an additional supervisor, or by an advisor.
 The co-ordinator should normally be a permanent member of academic staff.